-California is one of the most scenic states in America with landscapes ranging from towering sequoia trees and rugged ocean coastline up north to deserts and wide sandy beaches fringed by skinny palm trees in the south.
+California offers some of the most dramatic scenery in America ranging from magnificent sequoia trees and mountains up north to scorching hot deserts and sunny SoCal beaches fringed by skinny palm trees in the south.

 Best California Road Trips: A Complete Overview